kneasle/wheatley/README.md

    ```bash
    python3 --version
    ```
-   If Python 3.x is installed it will print the version and if python 3.x isn't installed it will produce an error.
+   If Python 3.x is installed it will print the version and if Python 3.x isn't installed it will produce an error.

 3. Move to the location of the repository:
    ```bash